loonghao/poe2-macro-buddy/README.md

 ### Dependencies

+**Backend (Rust):**
 - `enigo` - Cross-platform input simulation
 - `device_query` - Keyboard state detection
 - `tokio` - Async runtime
 - `serde` - Serialization
 - `serde_yaml` - YAML configuration
 - `tracing` - Logging
+- `notify` - File system event monitoring for hot reload
+- `tauri` - Desktop application framework

+**Frontend (TypeScript/React):**
+- `react` - UI framework
+- `vite` - Build tool and dev server
+- `shadcn/ui` - UI component library
+- `tailwindcss` - Utility-first CSS framework

 ## FAQ

 **Q: F9 hotkey not working on my laptop?**
 A: Most laptops require pressing `Fn + F9` to trigger function keys.

-**Q: Can I use other keys besides 1-5 and Q-T?**
+**Q: Can I use other keys besides the supported ones?**
-A: Currently only these keys are supported to comply with POE2 rules.
-You can modify the code to add more keys.
+A: The GUI supports all alphanumeric keys (0-9, a-z) and function keys (F1-F12).
+You can also configure mouse button clicks.

 **Q: Is this safe to use?**
-A: This tool only simulates keyboard input and doesn't modify game memory.
+A: This tool only simulates keyboard/mouse input and doesn't modify game memory.
 However, use at your own risk and always follow POE2's Terms of Service.

+**Q: Do I need to manually save configuration changes?**
+A: No!
+In GUI mode, configuration changes are automatically saved after 1 second of inactivity.
+You can also edit `config.yaml` directly, and changes will be automatically detected and applied.

+**Q: Can I edit configuration while the engine is running?**
+A: No, configuration editing is disabled while the engine is running to prevent runtime errors.
+Stop the engine first to make changes.

+**Q: How does hot reload work?**
+A: The application monitors `config.yaml` for changes using a file watcher.
+When changes are detected (with 500ms debounce), the configuration is automatically reloaded and running macros are restarted with new settings.

 ## Contributing